OzLe/esco-semantic/analysis_queries.md

 2. Replace placeholder values (like 'Skill Name 1', 'Occupation Name') with actual values from your graph.
 3. Adjust LIMIT clauses based on your needs and data volume.
 4. Some queries might need optimization for large datasets.
+5. For semantic enrichment queries:
+   - Replace 'Occupation Name' or 'Skill Name' with the actual label you want to analyze
+   - The queries return structured data that can be easily processed for semantic enrichment
+   - Consider adding filters to focus on specific aspects of the relationships
+   - The network queries might return large result sets for highly connected nodes

 ## Usage Tips